ShaoqiangLu/ShaoqiangLu/README.md

 - Built a complete image acquisition, storage, and display pipeline with Bus peripheral access in software Debug.
 - Implemented the face detection algorithm on Cortex-M3 for standalone execution.
 - Designed and integrated a dedicated hardware accelerator to boost detection performance.
-- On an AX7103 FPGA with OV5640(3-million-pixel) for image capture.
+- Ran on a 100 MHz AX7103 FPGA with OV5640(3-million-pixel) for image capture.
 - Data is stored in DDR3, HDMI for real-time display, and UART for status communication.

 **Evaluation**
-- Ran on a 100 MHz AX7103 FPGA platform.
 - Achieved **41 ms/face** processing time with hardware acceleration, compared to **2700 ms/face** on pure Cortex-M3.
 - Delivered a **65.81×** performance speedup over the baseline software-only implementation.